Andy4495/EEPROM_24C08_SWI2C/README.md

 EEPROM_24C08_SWI2C Library
 ==========================

 This library interfaces with the 24C08 external I2C 8Kx1 EEPROM.
 It uses a software I2C implementation, and can therefore use any 2 I/O pins for interfacing with the EEPROM.
 It only provides simple 1-byte read and write commands.
+It does not currently support sequential reads or writes.

+The library uses the "Polling on ACK" method described in section 5.1.3 of the [datasheet][1] to check if the chip has completed a previous write cycle, and therefore does not have any hardcoded delays.

 This library depends on a specific [SWI2C library][5].